 How To Use Storytelling To Make More Powerful Photographs

-While it’s true that not every photograph has to tell a story, when used well storytelling can make your photographs - whether they’re landscapes, wildlife, portraits, sports, or weddings - unforgettable.
+While it’s true that not every photograph has to tell a story, the photographic story is an emotional hook like no other to better connect to the heart and mind of those who read your images, whether they’re landscapes, wildlife, portraits, sports, or weddings.

-Stories have been, for thousands of years, one of the most direct paths to our imaginations and emotions.
-And it’s there in those two most human of places where our photographs must connect if they are to have power at all.
-Stories engage our imagination and emotion by placing us there, in the photograph, by asking questions we can’t tidily resolve, and by turning on our empathy.
-They make us care.
+For thousands of years, stories have been one of the most direct paths to our imaginations and emotions.
+And in those two most human places is where our photographs must connect if they are to have power at all.
+Stories engage the imagination and emotion by placing us in the photograph by asking questions we can’t tidily resolve, and by turning on our empathy.
+Stories make us care.

-The Photographic Story, How To Use Storytelling To Make More Powerful Photographs is the new resource from David duChemin.
-This is eBook is an extended discussion, including creative exercises and case studies, about the elements of great storytelling and how you can incorporate them into your photographs.
-The 40 minute companion video* is a chance to sit with David in front of a small handful of images not discussed in the book, to explore further thoughts about storytelling.
+The Photographic Story: How To Use Storytelling To Make More Powerful Photographs from David duChemin is an extended discussion that includes creative exercises and case studies about the elements of great storytelling and how to incorporate those elements into your photographs.
+And to explore further thoughts about storytelling, this 45-page PDF eBook comes with a 40-minute companion video where David discusses several additional images in detail.

-Used right, the elements of story can do so much more than convey information; they can make your photographs unforgettable.
+When used right, the elements of story can do so much more than convey information: they can make your photographs unforgettable.

 "I wanted my photographs to tell better stories, and David's book and accompanying video showed me the components to consider to give my photographs the voice and impact they deserve.
 Highly recommended.” ~ Steven Denfeld